 7. Patagonia, Chile & Argentina

 October marks the beginning of spring in the southern hemisphere.
-In the southern region of Chile and Argentina, known as Patagonia, that means the cold and stormy winter months are coming to an end and the travel season in Patagonia is slowly kicking off again.
+That means the cold and stormy winter months are coming to an end in Patagonia.

 Is Patagonia on your bucket list?
 Check out our 10-day Highlights of Patagonia tour.

 8. The Galapagos Islands, Ecuador